Can you check my insurance benefits?

 Our Equine-Assisted Therapy Program was developed by our founder and psychological director, Dr. Lynda Brogdon.
 In addition to being a Certified Eating Disorder Specialist, Dr. Brogdon is a Certified Equine-Assisted Psychotherapist.
 Most of the sessions are conducted at the Canopy Cove stables and gardens (weather permitting).
 All work is ground-work; there is usually no riding.
 The client has freedom to choose their level of interaction with the horses.

 What is the admission process?

-Generally, people give us a call to let us know that they are considering the program, learn more about what we offer and clarify any outstanding questions.
+People generally give us a call to let us know that they are considering the program and to learn more about what we offer.

 Early on we will discuss your insurance and other financial possibilities.
 We will check insurance coverage so we can determine your actual benefits and proceed with the best course of action.

 It’s important for us to obtain a medical clearance from your current physician.
 This clearance would need to include results from a current EKG and necessary blood work.
 These procedures must be completed within two weeks prior to your admission.
 A copy of procedures is listed under “admissions” on this website.